Categories

 Best practices Website monitoring

-Website maintenance is not that different from keeping up with the maintenance of real brick-and-mortar stores.
-Would you shop at a store that’s dirty, filled with broken furniture, and selling outdated products?
+Would you shop at a dirty store, filled with broken furniture, and selling outdated products?
 We didn’t think so.

 Website maintenance plays the same role: it makes the business inviting, makes you look professional, and engages customers.